Turn your favourite store-bought classics into something even more decadent with these delicate Oreo macarons.

 - The measurements listed are by weight.
 I strongly recommend using a scale for macarons.
 They are incredibly finicky and temperamental, so the ingredients have to be precise.

-- You will need to do a LOT of folds to get them to the proper consistency.
+- You will need to do a LOT of folds to get the batter to the proper consistency.

 - Do not skip on the drying time.
 This is a MUST DO.
 They must be completely dry to the touch before you bake them or they will crack.